Batting Cages & Batting Cage Nets

 Batting Cage Size

-The length of a batting cage will never determine the direction of any baseball hitter’s season or career.
+The length of a baseball cage will never determine the direction of any baseball hitter’s season or career.

 If the distance between a pitching machine or BP pitcher and any batter were critical, MLB pregame would never be taken at shorter distances